ddsc/ddsc-logging/README.rst

 Building ddsc-logging
 ---------------------

-Being a library, ddsc-core is typically used within other applications.
-To build just ddsc-core, follow these steps:
+Being a library, ddsc-logging is typically used within other applications.
+To build just ddsc-logging, follow these steps:

 First, make sure the Python header files are installed.
 On Ubuntu::